iBridges-for-iRODS/ibridges-plugin-dataverse/README.md

 - Mark files for upload as you browse and push to Dataverse later --> Git-like workflow
 - GUI and CLI receive the same information, so you can switch between them without loosing information

+## :warning: NOTE

+- The plugin only transfers files which are smaller than 9GB!

 ## Install the plugin

 ```